Father, son reunite in Milwaukee after 35 years apart

 FREE DOWNLOAD: Get breaking news alerts in the FOX6 News app for iOS or Android.

 "I feel like I have the missing puzzle piece that I was looking for," said José Roque.
-"That kind of really gave me…I’m already sure of pretty much who I am, where I come from, so that’s pretty cool, I really wanted to know that."
+"I’m already sure of pretty much who I am, where I come from, so that's pretty cool, I really wanted to know that."

 Fausto and José Roque